Japan Restoration Party

+History

 Party launch and early days

 National political parties in Japan require a minimum of five Diet members to be recognized, and in 2012 the party gained seven sitting Diet members through defections from other parties.
 On 28 September 2012 an application for party recognition was submitted to the Ministry of the Interior through the Osaka prefectural electoral board.
 This was accepted and the party was officially launched.
 The Osaka Restoration Association, also headed by Hashimoto and Matsui, was placed under the umbrella of the new national party.

 The first meeting of the nine JRA lawmakers was held on 3 October 2012.
 Yorihisa Matsuno, a member of the House of Representatives who had formerly been in the Democratic Party of Japan, was selected as the leader of the nine lawmakers, and rules of conduct were also adopted.

 The party's first general meeting was held on 6 October 2012, with Matsuno formally becoming a deputy party leader, along with Yutaka Imai, a member of the Osaka Prefectural Assembly.
 Hashimoto said that in cases where national NRA members and regional assembly members could not agree he would make a decision.